shoubhikraj/molecular-modelling/README.md

 ### MRCC-compile-script

-A powershell script for compiling the program MRCC (https://mrcc.hu/) on Windows
+A powershell script for compiling the program MRCC (https://mrcc.hu/) on Windows.
+Uses Intel compilers.

 ### POV-ray-hbond